mojaloop/mojaloop-specification/fspiop-api/documents/API Definition v1.1.md

 **Listing 33 -- Get Party information for account identified by MSISDN and 123456789 from FSP BankNrOne**

-[Listing 34](#listing-34) shows the asynchronous HTTP response where the Switch immediately (after basic verification of for example required headers) acknowledges the HTTP request in [Listing 33](#listing-33).
+[Listing 34](#listing-34) shows the synchronous HTTP response where the Switch immediately (after basic verification of for example required headers) acknowledges the HTTP request in [Listing 33](#listing-33).

 See [Table 2](#table-2) for the required HTTP headers in a HTTP response.